George Airey Kirkpatrick: Family

 In 1865, Kirkpatrick married Frances Macauley, and after her death, married Isabel Macpherson at Paris, France, September 26, 1883.
-Isabel Louise Macpherson, was the daughter of Hon.
+Isabel Louise Macpherson, was the daughter of the Hon.
 Sir D. L. Macpherson, P.C., K.C.M.G., and his wife, Elizabeth Sarah, daughter of William Molson, Esquire, of Montreal.
 She was born in Toronto, and educated in England.
 While first lady of Ontario, she secured funds for the presentation of a wedding gift to the present Prince and Princess of Wales and assisted in securing the establishment in Canada of a branch of the St. John Ambulance Association.
 In 1898 she was selected to present colours to the Army and Navy Veterans.

 His son was General Sir George Macaulay Kirkpatrick Knight Commander of the Order of the Bath, Knight Commander of the Order of the Star of India.

 Legacy

 Upper Canada College has a chair that once belonged to George Airey Kirkpatrick.